Timeline - South Korea's impeached President Park Geun-hye

 Feb 25, 2013: Park is sworn in as the first female president of South Korea, promising an era of hope.

-April 16, 2014: The Sewol ferry sinks with the death of 304 people, most of them school children.
+April 16, 2014: The sinking of the Sewol ferry with the death of 304 people, most of them school children.
 The toll is attributed to the Park government's failure to act quickly.

 Oct 25, 2016: Park makes her first public apology for giving a friend, Choi Soon-sil, access to draft speeches during the first months of her presidency.